 Getting to and around Boquete

-If you were coming from Costa Rica, you would also take the bus to David, and transfer to Boquete from David (1 hour from Boquete).
+If coming from Costa Rica, you would also take the bus to David, and transfer to Boquete.

 If coming from Bocas Del Toro, you can arrange a shuttle for $30 ($25 if you stay at Hostel Mamallena), or you can take the bus to David, then back to Boquete.
-The public transport option costs about $20 and takes 3 extra hours so I would recommend the shuttle as taking the public bus is only a small saving for a lot of extra travel time.
+I recommend the shuttle if coming from Bocas Del Toro as it will save you lots of time.

 Once in Boquete, you can walk the entire town within an hour, it is really small.

 Most of the activities in the area are out of Boquete.
-Ask the hostel and they will help you out with directions to and from the bus stop etc. If you don’t want to take a public bus and walk, you can get a taxi or organize a tour.
+Ask the hostel and they will help you out with directions to and from the bus stop.
+If you don’t want to take a public bus and walk, you can get a taxi or organize a tour.

-Hostel Mamallena: Located right in the center of Boquete.
-I highly recommend this hostel for so many reasons.
+Hostel Mamallena: Located right in the centre of Boquete.
 Staff were super helpful with directions, arranged any tour I wanted and offer a shuttle service to Bocas Del Toro, Lost and Found, David and more.
 The hostel was clean and offered free pancakes from 7 – 10.
+I highly recommend this hostel.

 Search for cheap accommodation options here.